platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ---

 You can provide a custom `php.ini` file at the [app root](../../create-apps/app-reference.md#root-directory).
-Using that method is not recommended since it offers less flexibility, and is more error-prone, consider using variables instead.
+Using that method isn't recommended since it offers less flexibility and is more error-prone.
+Consider using variables instead.

 For example, to change the PHP memory limit, use the following configuration: